llobato/docs/docs/other/install-gwms-factory.md

 users and groups.
 This should match the security_classes section in `/etc/gwms-factory/glideinWMS.xml`.

 !!! note
-    Please notice that from version 3.5, Factory and all pilot jobs run under a single user (gfactory) to eliminate the need of switchboard and setuid/user-switching.
-Thefore, no longer there will be the need of configuring HTCondor privilage separation.
+    Please notice that from version 3.5, there is no need of configuring HTCondor privilege separation.
+The Factory and all pilot jobs run under a single user (gfactory) to eliminate the need of switchboard and setuid/user-switching.

 ## Create a HTCondor grid mapfile.